thundercore/developers-portal/docs/faqs/general.md

 15%, Incentivizing employees and advisors

 ## Do you have an ambassador program?
-Community-driven growth is important to us and aAmbassadors play a very important part.
+Community-driven growth is important to us and Ambassadors play a very important part.

 This is in the works.